 At some point, she tried to start running after it; but her body didn't allow her to do so.
 She was too heavy.
 Her belly was too big.
 She wasn't able to take deep breaths.

-She started panting, trying to regain her breath when, all of a sudden, she became surrounded by complete darkness.
+She started panting, trying to regain her breath when, all of a sudden, she became surrounded by complete darkness again.

 She awoke gasping for air and with a thin layer of cold sweat covering her forehead.
 It took her a while to calm down, and it only happened because she had Bill's warmth beside her.
 One of his hands was resting over her hip and the other was on her belly, both of them caressing her and drawing patterns over her skin through her nightgown and the blanket he had thrown over her when he had arrived from the CIC.
 He had found her sleeping at their bed, and he just couldn't keep from joining her.

 After a while, Bill approached his lips to her ear.
-"Are you alright?" he whispered, not wanting to disturb her.
-He knew she was.
+"Are you alright?" he whispered, not wanting to alarm her.
+He knew she was awake and uneasy.
 It had been one of her dreams.

 "Yes" she muttered in response as she moved her body as close to Bill's as she could, seeking peace.
-He quickly understood what she was looking for, and pressed his body against hers'.
+He quickly understood what she was looking for, and pressed his body against hers.
 None of them talked for a while.
-It had been long since she had one of those kind of dreams; she had almost forgotten how they were like.
+It had been long since she'd had one of those kind of dreams; she had almost forgotten what they were like.
 "Why now?" she asked in a whisper, not expecting any answer.

 Bill caressed her hip through all the layers that separated them.
 "Do you want to talk about it?"